The IJNM Vision

 Giving in IJNM comes in four forms: General Donations (operating costs), Building Fund (construction and maintenance), Tithing (directed toward orphans, widows, and those in need, as Scripture directs), and Church Vote Offerings (approved by the congregation for specific needs).

-No-Pay Sanctification Salvation and sanctification are gifts of God — they cannot be bought.
+Salvation and sanctification are gifts of God, they cannot be bought.
 No one is charged for spiritual growth, teaching, or ministry access.
-Giving is voluntary and spirit-led.
+Giving is voluntary and Holy Spirit-led.

 Sample Building Budget